10 Ways To Create Curb Appeal

 5. ADD PERENNIALS AND SHRUBS

-You will save time, money and effort if you add perennials to your flower beds like Day Lilly’s or Hosta.
+You will save time, money, and effort if you add perennials to your flower beds like Day Lilies or Hosta.

-Once the Hosta was in the ground they looked so small and spread apart but we know they will grown and become larger year after year.
-We learned the hard way that Hosta die back during the off season.
-They are a shade loving perennial so keep that in mind when you are making plans for your beds.
+Once the Hosta was in the ground, they looked so small and spread apart, but we know they will grow and become larger year after year.
+We learned the hard way that Hosta dies back during the off season.
+They are a shade-loving perennial, so keep that in mind when you are making plans for your beds.

-Notice the little baby Japanese Boxwoods behind the Hosta.
-There are full grown Boxwoods on the other side of the porch but there were none on this side when we bought the house several years ago.
-Keeping shrubs symmetrical creates a well organized look so we added these but will have to be patient and wait years for them to catch up.
+Notice the baby Japanese Boxwoods behind the Hosta.
+There are full grown Boxwoods on the other side of the porch, but there were none on this side when we bought the house several years ago.
+Keeping shrubs symmetrical creates a well organized look, so we added these, but we will have to be patient and wait years for them to catch up.
 It will be worth it eventually.
-The did prove to be big enough for decorating with Christmas lights so that was fun!
+They did prove to be big enough for decorating with Christmas lights, so that was fun!

 Be sure to keep all of your shrubs and hedges neatly trimmed.

 Our home had dilapidated gutters and very few downspouts.
-In one area there was a hole in the gutter which caused a giant mess on the ground when it rained.
-We bit the bullet, got a few quotes and added new gutters with the proper amount of downspouts.
-It totally changed the look of the front our our home.
+In one area, there was a hole in the gutter, which caused a giant mess on the ground when it rained.
+We bit the bullet, got a few quotes, and added new gutters with the proper amount of downspouts.
+It totally changed the look of the front of our home.

 7. SPRUCE UP YOUR MAILBOX